What is Harrow's Digital Infrastructure?

 Who owns and operates telecoms mast?

-Mobile network operators such as Vodafone and Three typically own telecoms masts.
+Some mobile network operators own telecoms masts.
+Such as Vodafone and Three.
 They can also be owned by independent tower companies.

 The companies lease space on the mast to the mobile network operators.